IU-PR/Capstone_project/content/docs/2024/GymGuru/week2.md

 - We discussed the different types of project structure, trying to figure out which one would best meet the needs of the project.
 After planning and several tests, the team decided that the best option would be to use the "fat client" approach, which will minimize the impact of Internet quality on the result and the load on the main server (this solution is described in more detail in the chapter **Scalability and Performance**).

 - We were faced with the choice of ML-tool for determining the position of the human body: the known ones  were MoveNet and MediaPipe.
 We tested both models with the simplest implementation on the server, which helped us choose MoveNet among these options.
 This model was characterized by a higher speed of human "skeleton" construction and it was more convenient for us to work with it to integrate into the client part using JavaScript.

+This week, our team learned the importance of choosing the right project structure and tools for optimal performance and efficiency.
+By selecting the "fat client" approach and using MoveNet for human body position detection, we were able to minimize server load and improve implementation speed, enhancing overall project scalability and user experience.

 ## **Conclusions & Next Steps**